What is SPS Workday?

 - View your personal information and use the edit buttons to make updates as appropriate.
 Submit change of address through payroll if applicable.

-- Coming Soon: You will be able to click on the ‘Verify’ button if everything is correct
+- Click on the ‘Verify’ button if everything is correct

 Important Note: Its vital that all employees have a valid home address on file, this will become the address in which the benefit providers will use.